Mechinator/Mechbot-Logbot/README.md

 - **Permissions**: Some commands might require the user to have specific roles or permissions.
 Ensure you communicate these requirements in your command descriptions or bot help text.
 - **Error Handling**: Clearly inform users of common errors, such as entering an invalid SteamID or a tag that doesn't exist.

-By providing detailed usage instructions for each command, users can interact with Mechbot-Lobot more effectively and with less confusion, enhancing their overall experience.
+By providing detailed usage instructions for each command, users can interact with Mechbot-Lobot more effectively and with less confusion, enhancing their overall experience. <br>
 !help command coming soon

 ## To-Dos